james-bui/friendly-hickory/faq.md

 ---
 title: About
-headline: Our policies and a little about us
+headline: A little about us and some common questions
 introduction: 'As the first Oriental herbs and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for close to 35 years.
 Our years of expertise and extensive catalog of herbs can fill most herbal formulas